- ASSISTANT PROFESSOR Neurology

 Columbia University Medical Center

 - I am a neurologist with experience in both basic and clinical research.
-My primary interests are in rehabilitation from spinal cord injury (SCI), traumatic brain injury, stroke, and other central nervous system diseases.
+My primary interests are in treatment and rehabilitation of spinal cord injury (SCI), amyotrophic lateral sclerosis (ALS), traumatic brain injury, and stroke.
 The majority of my time is spent at the Center of Excellence for the Medical Consequences of Spinal Cord Injury, located at the James J Peters VA Medical Center.

 Our goal is simple yet challenging - to improve conscious control over movement of neurologically weakened parts of the body.

 The approach is to use targeted exercises and non-invasive brain stimulation to activate intact portions of the nervous system, leading them to form 'detour' pathways that bypass neurological injuries.
 This approach can help even in spinal cord injury, where most individuals actually retain some degree of intact circuitry traversing the lesion.

 One of our strategies exploits the principle of Hebbian plasticity, known colloquially as ‘Fire Together, Wire Together’: When nearby neurons fire together repeatedly, connections between those neurons strengthen.
 In the example of SCI, the circuits most likely spared after injury consist of spinal and brainstem pathways that are under involuntary control - this is one reason why muscle spasms and other types of spasticity are such a problem after SCI.
 To improve conscious (cortical) control over these types of movements, we are studying interventions that stimulate brainstem and cortical circuits simultaneously.
 We hope that this will strengthen cortical connections to - and control over - muscles below spinal injuries.

 Aside from measuring the effects of these interventions using standard clinical outcomes, we also measure electrophysiological outcomes using transcranial magnetic stimulation (TMS), electromyography, and MRI.
 We are actively developing new methods of measuring activity in the damaged nervous system, both in real time and in response to different treatments.

 Our center is a thriving mix of physicians, engineers, physiologists, research coordinators, volunteers, and enthusiastic research participants.